Writing Spin Applications

 Creating an Application From a Template

 If you’ve installed the Spin templates for your preferred language, you can use them to get started without having to write a manifest or the boilerplate code yourself.
-To do this, run the spin new command, and choose the template that matches the type of application you want to create, and the language you want to use.
+To do this, run the spin new

-Choose the http-rust template to create a new HTTP application, or redis-rust to create a new Redis application.
+template to create a new HTTP application, or redis-rust

 $ spin new